rbisdorff/Digraph3/docSphinx/_build/html/_sources/tutorial.rst.txt

        determinateness (%) : 50.00
      - most credible action(s) = { }

-The :py:class:`~outrankingDigraphs.ConfidentBipolarOutrankingDigraph` class constructor assumes here that the criteria significance weights are in fact triangular random variates in the range 0 to 2 times the given significance weights (Line 9).
-With this working hypothesis, we obtain a 90% confident outranking digraph *cg* where three outranking situations with a credibility in the range ]-15/145; +15/145[ are put to *indeterminate* (Line 8).
+The :py:class:`~outrankingDigraphs.ConfidentBipolarOutrankingDigraph` class constructor assumes here that the criteria significance weights are in fact *triangular random variates* in the range 0 to 2 times the given significance weights (Line 9).
+With this working hypothesis, we obtain a 90% confident outranking digraph *cg* where three outranking situations with a credibility in the range [-15/145; +15/145] are put to *indeterminate* (Line 8).
 The pairwise outranking situations between location *C* and location *G* are for instance not 90% confident and the first choice recommendation now includes consequently this latter location as a further potential best choice candidate (Line 21).
 Notice by the way that location 'D' is no more a *Condorcet winner* as the alternative is not 90% confidently outranking location *C* (Line 27).

 To get a further interesting insight in the overall outranking situation, we finally make usage of the new :py:class:`~transitiveDigraphs.PartialBachetRanking` class imported from the :py:mod:`transitiveDigraphs` module, for computing a **partial ranking** of all the potential office locations (see the advanced topic on :ref:`partially ranking strategies <Partial-Ranking-Tutorial-label>`).

 Partially ranking the outranking digraph
 ````````````````````````````````````````
-In :numref:`BachetRanking0` Line 2, we operate the :ref:`epistemic disjunctive fusion <Epistemic-Fusion-label>` of the five best correlated linear rankings obtained from 200 random *Bachet* rankings (see Lines 4-8).
+In :numref:`BachetRanking0` Line 2, we operate the :ref:`epistemic disjunctive fusion <Epistemic-Fusion-label>` of the five best correlated linear rankings obtained from 200 random :ref:`Bachet rankings <Bachet-Tutorial-label>` (see Lines 4-8).
 In the resulting transitive partial outranking relation, alternatives *A*, *C*, *D* as well as *G* appear all ranked before *B* and *E*, whereas alternative *F* appears always last-ranked (see Lines 11 and 14).

 .. code-block:: pycon
    :name: BachetRanking0